Mekkaden/Mekkaden/README.md

 <h2 align="center">Mekkaden</h2>

-<p align="center">hello I am Richard, and I love to build clean, usable projects that actually make a difference in the world</p>
+<p align="center">Hello, I am Richard, and I love to build clean, usable projects that actually make a difference in the world</p>

 ---